xpepermint/vue-cli-template/README.md

 ### What's Included

-- `npm run dev`: Starts the development server which supports client-side rendering, server-side rendering, source maps and hot-reload.

 - `npm run build`: Builds the application for production.

-- `npm run start`: Starts the production application server.
+- `npm run start`: Starts a production http server or a development server with support for client-side rendering, server-side rendering, source maps and hot-reload.

 ## License (MIT)